rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part01/README.md

     - Encapsulation
     - Interfaces
 - The unit of reuse is the module.
-    - It is a full-fledged Java component
+    - It is a fully-fledged Java component
     - It explicitly declares:
         - Dependencies on other modules
         - What packages it makes available to other modules